 A pollinator is an organism that collects pollen from flowers, either intentionally or accidentally, and spreads it to other flowers.
-In Alaska, a variety of animals pollinate plants, including bats, birds, flies, beetles, and butterflies.
-Some of the most essential pollinators are bees.
-They are particularly good pollinators because they are covered in tiny little hairs that trap pollen easily.
-Alaska Center for Conservation Science maintains conservation data on pollinators through conservation ranks and geospatial data on bees through the Alaska Bee Atlas.
+In Alaska, a variety of animals pollinate plants, including bees, birds, flies, beetles, and butterflies.
+The Alaska Center for Conservation Science maintains conservation data on pollinators through conservation ranks, collects bee data through the Alaska Bee Atlas, and conducts various pollination ecology research.

 Past Projects